Mike Varney: Shrapnel Records

 Mike Varney began his "Spotlight" column in Guitar Player magazine in 1982 as a vehicle for discovering talent among the magazine's audience.
-His monthly column featured many so-called hometown heroes who sent in demos to showcase their abilities.
+His monthly column featured many guitarists who sent in demos to showcase their abilities.
 Several players who were featured received opportunities to record with Shrapnel Records.

 Blues Bureau International

 Blues Bureau International, founded in 1991, is a label that has focused its attention on the blues-rock genre.
-Through the years the label has recorded many artists including Pat Travers, Rick Derringer, Eric Gales, Scott Henderson's solo records as well as records from his group "Tribal Tech", Glenn Hughes, Marc Ford,Chris Duarte, Neal Schon, The Outlaws, Joe Louis Walker, etc. The label continues to record artists in the electric blues style.
+Through the years the label has recorded many artists including Pat Travers, Rick Derringer, Eric Gales, Scott Henderson's solo records as well as records from his group "Tribal Tech", Glenn Hughes, Marc Ford, Chris Duarte, Neal Schon, The Outlaws, Joe Louis Walker, etc. The label continues to record artists in the electric blues style.

 Tone Center

-Tone Center Records, founded in 1997, is an independent record company owned by Varney, dedicated to recording high-level, jazz, jazz/rock and fusion music.
+Tone Center Records, founded in 1997, is an independent record company owned by Varney, dedicated to recording high-level jazz, jazz/rock and fusion music.
 The roster is made up of some of the most well-known names in the instrumental jazz/rock/fusion world.
-The labels records include performances by Frank Gambale, Eric Johnson, Warren Haynes, Steve Morse, Victor Wooten and Mike Stern.
+The label's records include performances by Frank Gambale, Eric Johnson, Warren Haynes, Steve Morse, Victor Wooten and Mike Stern.